 Pasta with Tomato, Mozzarella, and Corn

-After days of eating fresh seafood, we were craving some pasta but still wanted Jersey corn & tomatoes.
+After days of eating fresh seafood, we craved some pasta but still wanted Jersey corn & tomatoes.
 So I whipped up this simple pasta recipe using some leftover corn from the night before and fresh mozzarella purchased before the trip at Costco.

 The reason this dish is so tasty is the fresh ingredients.
-Trying this same recipe in the winter without the availability of fresh corn and tomatoes just wouldn’t be the same.
-Instead I would opt for a heavier tomato based sauce where the ingredients cooked for hours.
+Trying this same recipe in the winter with the availability of fresh corn and tomatoes just would be different.
+Instead, I would opt for a heavier tomato-based sauce where the ingredients are cooked for hours.

-I didn't have any fresh basil when I made this so I substituted fresh parsley.
-Basil would have worked better in my opinion but the parsley was fine.
+When I made this, I didn't have any fresh basil, so I substituted fresh parsley.
+Basil would have worked better, but the parsley was fine.
 Next time I try this recipe, I may even try some fresh spinach.

 Tomato, Mozzarella, Corn Pasta